-MGT 3900 Management Internship/Cooperative Education (3 credits)
+MGT 3900 Mgt Internship/Cooperative Ed.
+(3-6 credits)

-Work placement (10-20 hours per week) for a period of 16 weeks in the student's major area of study or area of career interest.
-Prerequisites: cumulative GPA of 2.5 or higher, completion of 36 or more credits toward degree, and permission from Director.
+Work Placement for a period of 16 weeks in the student's major area of study or area of career interest.
+A minimum of 240 hours is required.
+Prerequisites: cumulative GPA of 2.5 or higher, completion of 36 or more credits toward degree, and permission form Director.
 Position must be approved by Career Services before student may register for this course.
-Student may enroll in this course more than one time.
+Student can participate in an internship a maximum of two semesters.

-MGT 3999 Prior Learning Credits in Management (1-12 credits)

-This course number and prefix indicate award of upperlevel undergraduate prior learning credit in the management.
+MGT 3999 Prior Learning Credits in MGMT (1-12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in the management.
 This course is repeatable up to 12 credits.